 Basin susceptible to megadroughts

 The outlook for precipitation in the basin over the next few years is uncertain, but one thing we know for sure is that the Colorado River is vulnerable to megadroughts, the likes of which we haven’t seen in modern times.
 The graphic below, from the U.S. Climate Change Science Program, shows the annual flow of the Colorado River over the past 1,200 years.
 Scientists used tree rings to estimate the river’s volume before the instrumental record, which is shown as a red line.
 The arrows point out that the basin has been periodically hit with megadroughts that were worse than the one we’ve been experiencing since 2000.

 Even without considering climate change, the Colorado River would face a challenging future because the demand for its limited–and capricious–supply is increasing along with the Southwest’s population.
 But scientists project that even less water will flow down the river in the decades to come due to rising temperatures and altered precipitation patterns.
 The graphic below, from Reclamation’s recent Basin Study, shows that demand is projected to exceed supply on the river (see our earlier post for more details).

 If you’re keeping score at home, the capacity of elevation of Powell is listed as 3,700 feet, but during floods the reservoir’s elevation can go slightly above this level by raising the spillway gates.
 In 1983, Powell reached an all-time high elevation of 3,708.34 feet.

-Download Notes: Lake Powell and Lake Mead (3.13 MB pdf)
+- Download Notes: Lake Powell and Lake Mead (1114 downloads)

 EcoWest’s mission is to analyze, visualize, and share data on environmental trends in the North American West.
 Please subscribe to our RSS feed, opt-in for email updates, follow us on Twitter, or like us on Facebook.